 in the field and earn credit through an internship placement that pairs you with a working professional in the field.
 View degree requirements for the major in the Undergraduate Catalog.
 The department offers options related to the undergraduate major in psychology.

 Honors program in Psychology

-The honors thesis in psychology gives you the opportunity take advanced classes in research methods and data analysis over three semesters, as well as complete an honors thesis under the supervision of a professor in the department.
+The honors program in psychology gives you the opportunity to take advanced classes in research methods and data analysis over three semesters, as well as complete an honors thesis under the supervision of a professor in the department.
 View the Honors Page for more information.
 Click here to download an application.

 The clinical psychology area of focus gives you valuable hands-on clinical experience